enter-haken/rasmus/database_scripts/readme.md

 This table stores all information neccessary to build a graph.
 You can build edges over all entities (currently `person`, `link`, `list` and `appointment`).
+It is is a sparsely populated table.
+It describes the edges between the nodes / entities.

 # transfer

 The `transfer` table is the entry point to the database.
+It has no dependencies to other database tables.
 It has a `state` column, which indicates the current state of the request.
 The states are a first draft.
 They will be narrowed down to a minimum, when the development goes on.